Skip to main content

 What if timestamps don’t update properly?

-Ensure the Playbook step is configured to update the correct trait and that the Playbook triggers at the appropriate time.
+Ensure the Playbook step is configured to update the correct trait and that the Playbook action triggers at the appropriate time.

 Can I use this method for other activities?